10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Another popular option for getting around Canggu is by scooter, but you may want to consider this option carefully if you are not confident driving a scooter – the roads in Canggu are narrow and there are often pedestrians trying to narrowly avoid traffic on the non-existent sidewalks.
 Even the smallest of loose rocks can cause an accident (like it did for us towards the end of our trip in Uluwatu)!

 The benefit of driving a scooter in Bali is that scooters can often take the little side streets that cut through the main streets of Canggu, and cars have to drive inland before swinging back down towards the beach.
-A 15-minute car ride within Canggu is often shaved down to just 5 minutes if you cut across on a scooter.
+A 15-minute car ride within Canggu is often shaved down to just 5 minutes if you cut across using one of the shortcuts on a scooter.
 If you are a tourist, expect to pay a few thousand IDR when you park your scooter by the beach – you will be waved down to pay the toll.

 It is also possible to hire a car in Bali but you should know that parking can be an issue; it is also not recommended unless you have experience navigating very narrow streets filled with scooters zooming by.
 Your international driving permit may require further endorsement by the local authorities, and you should double check that your travel insurance covers any motor vehicle accidents overseas.
 Have all your ducks in a row?
 Great!
 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your Bali trip.
 Bookings can be cancelled or amended if your plans change!